-- A. identifies the habitual truant; - B. investigates the cause(s) of his/her truant behavior; - C. considers, when appropriate, modification of his/her educational program to meet particular needs which may be causing the truancy;
+- A. identifies the habitual truant; - B. investigates the cause(s) of his/her truant behavior;

-- D. ensures that truant students are disciplined in accordance with the Corporation's policies and administrative guidelines on student discipline; - E. provides for the reporting to the Bureau of Motor Vehicles those students who have been suspended for the second time during a school year, expelled, or excluded for misconduct.
+- C. considers, when appropriate, modification of his/her educational program to meet particular needs which may be causing the truancy; - D. ensures that truant students are disciplined in accordance with the Corporation's policies and administrative guidelines on student discipline; - E. provides for the reporting to the Bureau of Motor Vehicles those students who have been suspended for the second time during a school year, expelled, or excluded for misconduct.

 Legal Reference: I.C.
-20-33-2-3.2 I.C.
+20-33-2-3.2 511 IAC 1-3-1 I.C.
 20-33-2-4 et seq.

-511 IAC 1-3-1 511 IAC 6-2-1(c)(12) © NEOLA 2012
+511 IAC 6-2-1(c)(12) © NEOLA 2012

 Indiana state law requires all children to be in attendance at school.
 Good attendance is vitally important for a child to have a successful elementary school experience.
-It further requires that parents or guardians be held legally responsible for seeing that their children are in school.
-Parents are encouraged to schedule all medical appointments after school time.
+It further requires that parents/guardians be held legally responsible for seeing that their children are in school.
+Parents/Guardians are encouraged to schedule all medical appointments after school time.
 If a child is absent due to illness, the child will not participate in any school, after-school or weekend school-related activities.

-It is believed that students who miss 8 or more partial or whole instructional days per semester have missed a significant amount of classroom interaction as well as instruction.
-Parents will be notified when a student has accumulated eight absences.
-Should the student continue to be absent, the parent, student, and school counselor will work together to resolve the situation.
-This may include the creation of an attendance contract that identifies the future responsibilities of each party and allows the student to remain in good standing at school, request for doctor's confirmation of reasons for absence, etc. Taken to the extreme, chronic absenteeism can result in educational neglect charges being filed.
-Parents can be charged with a misdemeanor compulsory attendance violation (IC 20-8.1-3-33, 34, and 37) or felony neglect of dependent (IC 35-46-1-4(4)) if they do not ensure their child's school attendance.
+It is believed that students who miss eight or more partial or whole instructional days per semester have missed a significant amount of classroom interaction as well as instruction.
+Parents/Guardians will be notified when a student has accumulated eight absences.
+Should the student continue to be absent, the parents/guardians, student, and school counselor will work together to resolve the situation.
+This may include the creation of an attendance contract that identifies the future responsibilities of each party and allows the student to remain in good standing at school.
+For example, the contract may include a request for doctor's confirmation of reasons for absence.
+Taken to the extreme, chronic absenteeism can result in educational neglect charges being filed.
+Parents/Guardians can be charged with a misdemeanor compulsory attendance violation (IC 20-8.1-3-33, 34, and 37) or felony neglect of dependent (IC 20-33-2-44/ IC 35-46-1-4(a)(4)) if they do not ensure their child's school attendance.

-Parents of kindergarten students should know that while kindergarten is not mandatory in the State of Indiana, your child's attendance is vital to his/her progress.
-Even though it is not mandatory that parents enroll their children into kindergarten, once a child is enrolled in kindergarten, the child is required to adhere to all state statutes, including attendance guidelines.
-The compulsory attendance laws require students to attend school the number of days schools are in session.
+Parents/Guardians of kindergarten students should know that while kindergarten is not mandatory in the State of Indiana, your child's attendance is vital to their progress.
+Even though it is not mandatory that parents/guardians enroll their children into kindergarten, once a child is enrolled in kindergarten, the child is required to adhere to all state statutes, including attendance guidelines.
+The compulsory attendance laws require students to attend school the number of days school is in session.
 [I.C.
 20-33-2-7 (b)].

-Reporting Student Absence
+Reporting Student Absences